FAQ to MagicBand+ at Disney World

 We’ve been getting a lot of questions about the MagicBand+ at Walt Disney World.
-This FAQ answers those common inquiries about pricing, features & functionality, pre-arrival program policies, battery life, recharging, how the “Plus” works as compared to the dumb bands, and much more.
+This FAQ answers those common inquiries about pricing, features & functionality, pre-arrival discounts & shipping delays, battery life, recharging, how the “Plus” works as compared to the dumb bands, and more.
+(Updated August 10, 2022.)

 One thing that might make all of these easier to understand (and undermine the need for much of this FAQ, to be honest) is to think of the MagicBand+ as two distinct devices.
 One of these is the MagicBand, which functions in exactly the same ways as a legacy MagicBand.
 It has all of the same features, functionality, strengths and weaknesses.
 Think of this as the “dumb” aspect of the device, which works without battery power and does basic things like entering the park or Lightning Lanes.